 You can set up you 14-days free trial here.
 Don’t worry, you don’t have to pay a dime for your testing period – we won’t even ask for your credit card number.

-When you enter your keywords into a project creation wizard, the tool will start gathering and analysing all the publicly available mentions on the Internet.
+When you enter your keywords into a project creation wizard, the tool will start gathering and analysing all the publicly available mentions on the Internet and some social media platforms, for example, Twitter or YouTube.

 If you want to measure your brand’s health, enter the keywords strictly related to your brand, for example: